samsquire/ideas3/README.md

 Write the workflow of your distributed system as a simple program that can run on a single computer.
 Then scale it up:

- * Replace method calls with queries, queues or distributed logs.
+ * Define method call replacements with queries, queues or distributed logs.
  * Introduce loops that stream data rather than wait for it all to be in memory.
 A DSL for distributed systems.